wcj365/python-stats-dataviz/assignments/assignment_02.md

 **Note:**

 1. Use the basic Python concepts and methods.
-- Python's min() and max() function are not allowed.
+- Python's min(), max(), list's sort() function are not allowed.
 You need to write code to find the minimum and maximum.
 - Special Python libraries such as statistics, scipy, or numpy are not allowed.
 You may need to use:
     - loops (finite and/or infinite loop)